 4. Isthmus Peak

-Another great walk from near Wanaka is Isthmus Peak which is located in the mountain range that separates Lake Hawea with Lake Wanaka.
+Another great day walk near Wanaka is Isthmus Peak, located in the mountain range separating Lake Hawea with Lake Wanaka.
 The “car park” which is nothing more than a small gravel filed verge at the side of the road can contain about 4/5 cars max and doesn’t need to be any bigger as not that many people go there (not nearly as many as Roys Peak).
-It's one of the reasons that make it one of the most rewarding hikes in Wanaka.
+It's one of the reasons making it one of the most rewarding hikes in Wanaka.

 The path which leads mostly through private farmland has a nice balance between exposed and unexposed parts, a lot like my photos which are also all perfectly exposed ;)

-The summit views are arguably more impressive than Roys Peak and you'll meet a tenth of the people.
+The summit views are arguably more impressive than Roys Peak and you'll meet a tenth of the people up there.

 Elevation Gain: 1000m